 We develop custom microsystems to study cancer cell adaptive behavior, that we use as an inspiration to design novel functionalities in artificial systems

-We aim at contributing to the understanding of mechanical adaptation in cancer cells and cell networks, and their bidirectional correlation with electric signaling.
-We aim at further manipulating electromechanical behavior in cancer for fundamental science, diagnostics, therapeutics, and artificial intelligence.
+We are pioneering the understanding of mechanical adaptation in cancer cells and cell networks, bidirectionally correlated with electric signaling.
+We manipulate electromechanical behavior in cancer for fundamental science, diagnostics, therapeutics, and artificial intelligence.

-We identify unconventional sources of inspiration in the biological world to design self-programmable materials and adaptive architectures.
+We identify unconventional sources of inspiration in the biological world to design adaptive computing frameworks and resilient systems.